 - On the table, in a bowl or kneading machine, place the dry ingredients, flour, milk powder, sugar and yeast.
 Place the salt on the edge of the flour so it does not come into contact with the yeast (the salt inactivates the yeast).

 - Incorporate the liquid ingredients (milk and egg mixture).
 Knead until all the ingredients are integrated.

 - Place the butter cut into pieces and knead until you have a very elastic dough.

 - Make a bun with the dough and let it rest for 10 minutes so the dough relaxes and you can work it better.

-- Bake at 180 degrees for about 20 minutes or until golden brown.
-Let cool and then cut with a knife to separate each hot dog bun.
+- Bake in a preheated 160-180 degrees / 320-356 Fahrenheit about 20 minutes or until golden brown.
+Let cool.
+Then separate each bun.